am8850/raspivpnserver/README.md

 I had been looking for a way to turn my Raspberry PI into a VPN server so that I could access my OctoPi server from my phone while I was away.
 I tried a few continers and finally got this one working.
 Sharing the knowledge with the community in case this helps anyone.

+### 1.0 Connect the Raspberry Pi to Ethernet && Assignt it a static IP

+For this to work make sure to connec the Pi tthrough the Ethernet port to your router and assign it a static IP.

 ### 1.1 - Install Docker

 Run the following command: